netlify/gocommerce/README.md

 This file should have settings with rules for VAT or currency regions.

-This file is not required for gocommerce to work, but if you want to validate shipping/billing address countries/states and handle VAT calculations or limit certain prices to parts of the world, you should include one.
-You can find an example of a real world settings.json in `examples/settings.json`.
+This file is not required for gocommerce to work, but will enable support for various advanced features.
+Currently it enables VAT calculations on a per country/product type basic.

 The reason we make you include the file in the static site, is that you'll need to do the same VAT calculations client side during checkout to be able to show this to the user.
 The